Charged With Assault or Battery in Torrance, CA? What You Should Do if You Are Accused

 An assault charge on your criminal record can be detrimental to your future.
 If you or a family member has been charged with assault in Torrance, you need to take action immediately.
 At The Law Offices of Robert Ernenwein, PC., we have extensive experience defending the rights of individuals in Los Angeles County and the surrounding areas.
-We are former Los Angeles prosecutors and will put our knowledge and experience to work with each and every case we represent.
+Robert Ernenwein is a former Los Angeles County Deputy District Attorney and will utilize his specialized knowledge and experience to benefit our client in their cases.

 - Violent Crimes